-School choice was implemented in Framingham in 1998 with the main goal of desegregating schools.
-Two decades later, and the elementary school system could once again be violating the state’s racial imbalance law.
+School choice was implemented in Framingham in 1998 with the main goals of desegregating schools.
+Two decades later, and the elementary school system system could once again be violating the state’s racial imblance law.

-The Massachusetts Racial Imbalance Law was established after the Brown v.
-Board of Education decision, in which the U.S. Supreme Court judges unanimously ruled racial segregation of children in public schools was unconstitutional.
+Created in 1965, the Racial Imbalance Law was established after the Brown v.
+Board of Education decision.
+The Supremem Court judges unanimously ruled racial segregation of children in public schools was unconstitutional.